zcox/gemini-cli-telemetry/README.md

 GC collects [telemetry](https://github.com/google-gemini/gemini-cli/blob/main/docs/telemetry.md) (logs, metrics, and traces) and can export that telemetry.

+## Sophisticated OTLP Export

+The approaches in the GC telemetry docs currently don't work well.
+I hope to change this in future work.

 ## Local File Export

 To configure GC to export telemetry to a local file, use `.gemini/settings.json` like the following: